• Skip to primary navigation

 Hence, if you choose a 4% value for a Netswap trade involving the USDZAR pair, you can expect to get stopped out after 1 week from the time of opening the trades.*

-How to calculate the volatility of a pair
+How to calculate the volatility of an instrument

 Step 1) Open the volatility calculator we sent to you via email at the time of subscription.

-Step 2) Open the link inside the Volatility calculator and click on the currency pair involved in the Netswap trade.
+Step 2) Open the link inside the Volatility calculator and click on the instrument involved in the Netswap trade.
 Let’s take USDZAR as example.

 Step 3) Click on “Historical data” and then select the “Weekly” Timeframe.